b3rendsh/msxdos2s/jio/server/JIO protocol specification 1_0 draft.md

 | Count     | 1 byte      | Number of 512-bytes sectors to write   |
 | Address   | 2 bytes     | Client source memory address info      |
 | Data      | Count * 512 | Raw data to write                      |

+Note: the partition + sector is provided as a long word

 **Response:**
 `0x11 0x11`: CRC mismatch (if TX CRC is enabled)